Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 ## News
+July 2026: One paper is accepted to COLM 2026!
+We propose TSRouter, a lightweight routing approach that selects the most appropriate modality to represent time series and model (e.g., LLMs, VLMs) to solve the reasoning problem.

 April 2026: One paper is accepted to ICML 2026!
 We propose TSRBench, a large-scale, comprehensive benchmark designed to stress-test the time series understanding and reasoning capabilities of generalist models (LLMs, VLMs, and TSLLMs).

 April 2026: One paper is accepted to Findings of ACL 2026!
 We quantitatively demonstrate the limitations of current VLMs in understanding temporal directionality, and propose an RL-based approach to simultaneously enhance both temporal video grounding and directional comprehension.